-School is closed, it’s freezing outside, the kids are nagging, and it’s only 8:45 AM—sound familiar?
-When you’re stuck at home, and there’s no plan, kids catapult from feeling bored one minute to acting out the next.
-To help you reframe those days at home from whining to wins, we talked to NJMOMpreneur, Lizzie Assa, MsED, a Parenting Strategist and Play Expert from The Workspace For Children.
+The weather outside is crummy, the kids are nagging, and it’s only 8:45 AM—sound familiar?
+When you’re at home, and there’s no plan, kids catapult from feeling bored one minute to acting out the next.
+To help you reframe time at home from whining to wins, we talked to NJMOMpreneur, Lizzie Assa, MsED, a Parenting Strategist and Play Expert from The Workspace For Children.
 Read on for her tips on keeping it real and the benefits of quiet time when it comes to beating the playtime winter blahs. (featured photo credit: The Workspace For Children)

-How can parents deal with the constant shifting when it comes to unexpected days off or schedule changes?
+How can parents deal with days off or schedule changes?

 What can you do for kids who are acting out when they are stuck inside?

 Sometimes it’s hard to realize kids need movement to regulate their behavior, so before you think their behavior is something we need to correct, they might just be communicating that they need movement.
-Even 3-4 minutes of playing Simon Says, or an obstacle course can help.
+Even 3-4 minutes of playing Simon Says or an obstacle course can help.
 Sensory input is also important—hug them in a tight squeeze, scratch their back, or let them rearrange the kitchen chairs at the table because the heavy work movement is a good way to regulate behavior.
-You can also give them the bottom pantry to take apart and rearrange, use painter’s tape to make a balance beam on the floor, or get a good belly scooter—they are great for indoor play in winter to challenge and move the body (here are more ideas to try).
+You can also give them the bottom pantry to take apart and rearrange, use painter’s tape to make a balance beam on the floor, or get a good belly scooter—they are great for indoor play in winter to challenge and move the body.

 Why is self-care important for parents, and how can they get that time when life is so busy?

 Parents can’t pour from an empty bucket, so if you find yourself snapping at the kids and they are nagging, it’s easy to think that it’s our kids’ behavior.
 But we need to take pressure off of ourselves when our kids are not listening.
-Parents have been tasked with the impossible in parenting during the pandemic— it can help to stop for a bit, sitting your kids down and saying, “Hey, it’s been hard lately.
+It can help to stop for a bit, sitting your kids down and saying, “Hey, it’s been hard lately.
 Let’s take 10 minutes for you and me.”
 When they feel connected, they will give you the space you need.

 Magnatiles are always a great idea when it comes to indoor entertainment.